virgknight/pinteresque/README.md

 ## Key features

 #### User authentication
 New users are created and given a hashed password digest using the BCrypt gem.
-New users also many only join Pinteresque if they are 13 years or older.
+New users may only join Pinteresque if they are 13 years or older.
 <br>
 <img src="/app/assets/images/readme/signup.png" width="300" height="327" />